tanaikech/taking-advantage-of-google-apps-script/README.md

 - [ProcessApp](https://github.com/tanaikech/ProcessApp) : This is a library for retrieving the process and information of Google Apps Script.
 For example, one of methods retrieves the total execution time of all functions executed by the time-driven trigger at owner's account.
 - [GistChecker](https://github.com/tanaikech/GistChecker) : This is a GAS library for notifying the change of number of comments, stars and forks of own Gists as an email using Google Apps Script.
 - [FetchApp](https://github.com/tanaikech/FetchApp) : This is a GAS library for creating and requesting the type of multipart/form-data using Google Apps Script.
 This library enhances Class UelFetchApp of Google Apps Script.
+- [GetEditType](https://github.com/tanaikech/GetEditType) : GetEditType is a GAS library for retrieving the edit types of the OnEdit event trigger of Spreadsheet using Google Apps Script (GAS).

 <br>